EspressoSystems/cdk-validium-node/docs/ci/opsman.md

 # Test operations package

-We use the functionality provided by the [test operations package] in order to manage components used during tests, specially e2e.
+We use the functionality provided by the [test operations package] in order to manage components used during tests, especially e2e.

 The main functionality used currently in the tests is related to managing containers, the package exposes the function `StartComponent` which takes a container name (as defined in the [docker compose file]) and a variadic parameter with a set of condition functions to check when the container can be considered as ready.
-So we can call it without any condition like:
+So we can call it without any conditions like:
 ```go
 operations.StartComponent("my-container")
 ```